False Claims Act Litigation: Proof, Defenses, Individual Liability, and More

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss litigation tactics for defending False Claims Act (FCA) cases, including individual liability and the impact of the Yates Memo on FCA liability and reverse false claims.
+This CLE course will discuss litigation tactics for defending False Claims Act (FCA) cases, including individual liability and the impact of the Yates Memo on FCA liability and reverse false claims.
 The program will look at recent trends in FCA litigation and recent case law developments.

 - Recent FCA litigation trends